-Jeffrey C. Lerner has served as president and chief executive officer of ECRI Institute since 2001.
+Dr. Jeffrey C. Lerner has served as president and chief executive officer of ECRI Institute since 2001.

-Lerner was a member of the technical board of the Milbank Memorial Fund in New York and is a member of the United States Pharmacopeial Convention in Rockville, Maryland.
-He is an adjunct senior fellow of the Leonard Davis Institute of Health Economics of the University of Pennsylvania and a member of the Committee on Advocacy and Public Policy (CAPP) of AcademyHealth in Washington, DC.
-Lerner is on the board of the Greater Philadelphia Life Sciences Congress, and is also a member of the National Advisory Council for the California Health Benefits Review Program (CHBRP).
-He currently serves on the advisory board of the U.S. Cochrane Center and he participates in various initiatives at the National Academy of Medicine.
+Lerner was a member of the technical board of the Milbank Memorial Fund in New York and is a member of the United States Pharmacopeia Convention in Rockville, Maryland.
+He is an adjunct senior fellow of the Leonard Davis Institute of Health Economics of the University of Pennsylvania and a member of the Committee on Advocacy and Public Policy (CAPP) of AcademyHealth.
+Lerner is on the board of the Life Sciences Congress in Philadelphia, and is also a member of the National Advisory Council for the California Health Benefits Review Program (CHBRP).
+Lerner is currently on the Advisory Board of the U.S. Cochrane Collaboration Center and he participates in various initiatives at the National Academy of Medicine.

 In 1992, the Society for Strategic Healthcare Planning and Management of the Hospital Association of Pennsylvania selected him for the Dorinson Award.
 He is among the top 50 leaders in patient safety, according to Becker’s Hospital Review.

 Lerner received his MA, MPhil, and PhD from Columbia University, where he was awarded three University President's Fellowships and other honors.
 His BA is from Antioch College, and his business training is from the Wharton School.
 He studied abroad at St. Andrew's University, Scotland and is a graduate of Stuyvesant High School in New York City.